mbhynes/seeder/README.md

 ### Item Pipeline

 Records are inserted into the database using a combination of:
-  - A `scrapy.Item` processing pipeline, [`seeder.pipelines.DatabasePipeline`](seeder/pipelines.py)
+  - A `scrapy.Item` processing pipeline, [`seeder.pipelines.DatabasePipeline`](seeder/pipelines.py).
   - Model builder logic specifed in each model in [`seeder.models`](seeder/models.py); each model for the pipeline has 3 methods that create `sqlalchemy` ORM instances given a dictionary input payload:
     - `make(**kwargs)`, which creates a (potentially incomplete) record
     - `make_dependencies(**kwargs)`, which creates an iterable of incomplete records that the record would depend on (i.e. skeleton records for any foreign keys the record has to maintain referential integrity)
     - `make_with_dependencies(**kwargs)`, which calls the above 2 methods and concatenates their output
-  - `scapy.Item`s in the [`seeder.items`](seeder/items.py) module, which are dynamically built from the `sqlalchemy` models
+  - `scapy.Item`s in the [`seeder.items`](seeder/items.py) module, which are dynamically built from the `sqlalchemy` models.

 The item pipeline does relatively little work itself, but is reponsible for:
 - creating ORM model instances for each `scrapy.Item` it receives by calling that `item`'s `make_with_dependencies` method
 - subsequently upserting these records to the database

 Some of that seems unusual (e.g. the *incomplete* records), but there are a few considerations to note that motivate this process:
   - When a `scrapy.Response` is processed, we may not have all of the information returned in that response to create a record (e.g. the `/results/` endpoint for match results can create `Match` records, but would not have the dimensional attributes for each `Player` to create *complete* `Player` records).
-As such, we have to emit *incomplete* records that contain only the bare minimum information (i.e. the record's primary key), with the expectation that the page containing the remainder of the data needed will be processed at some point in the future
+As such, we have to emit *incomplete* records that contain only the bare minimum information (i.e. the record's primary key), with the expectation that the page containing the remainder of the data needed will be processed at some point in the future.
   - Each ORM model must specify how to contruct its skeleton dependent records, but does not need to complete them.
-Since we cannot guarantee processing order of items in the scraping pipeline, all of the dependencies for a specific item must be created and committed to the database within the same pipeline `process_item` call
+Since we cannot guarantee processing order of items in the scraping pipeline, all of the dependencies for a specific item must be created and committed to the database within the same pipeline `process_item` call.
   - A direct consequence of this is that the ORM models have very loose nullability constraints on each column, since almost all of the columns *could* be null if a table row was created from a skeleton ORM record.

 ## Related Work

 - [slick](https://github.com/underscorenygren/slick)
   - This was an interesting find; it's a framework for storing `scrapy` item pipelines in relational databases using `sqlalchemy`.
 The code is professionallywritten and documented, but not heavily starred/forked.My guess is this was developed commercially over a not insignificant timespan, but then open-sourced in the [initial commit](https://github.com/underscorenygren/slick/commit/c90b9a1383a9afaaa80adedf6598f5180152d926).
 You might be wondering, why not just use this library?
 Great question.
-Let me first thank the audience and the country for giving me this opportunity to outline my vision for the future...
+But first may I just thank the audience and the country for giving me this opportunity to outline my vision for the future...

 ## Acknowledgements